Stateware/Dav3i/doc/FrontEndTestPlan.md

 ## 5.2 : Combination Specification Tests

 1. Select a country using touchscreen and also zoom in/zoom out using touchscreen.

+2. Within Extended View, click the multiple tabs to see the graphs change.

 ## 5.3 : Normal Operations Tests

 1. What happens when (with Graph Type set to Regional) there a user goes into Extended View with 4+ graphs displayed?

 2. What happens when a user goes to Extended View with the other two Graph Types (Combined and Whole Selection)?

+3. What happens if a user tries to select a country when in Extended View?

 ## 5.4 : Pathological Tests